 Invariably, in the UK when you provide treatment, you know that people can get access to the follow-up care that they need, you know that they’ll have support from social services if they need it, and they’ll generally have a supportive family around.
 There are all sorts of systems set up to support people while they are unwell and throughout the recovery process.
 In a disaster zone, you generally don’t have access to these.

 We aren’t dealing with disaster injuries in isolation.
 Frequently, patients will have not only experienced a catastrophic injury, but may also have lost their home, their business, family members, friends.
 The country itself may also be experiencing severe upheaval so they are unlikely to have the same social support that we expect to be available in the UK.”

+Peter Skelton spoke at the 2018 World Extreme Medicine Conference focusing on the issue of psychological first aid.
 The Psychological First Aid training package was developed by the World Health Organisation, and is targeted at anybody that is helping out in response to a disaster: humanitarian aid workers, medical professionals and even laypeople.
 It is designed to give a basic framework that they can use to deliver immediate support to people in disasters.

 “There is a misconception that the victims of disaster are always traumatised.
 Actually, my experience has been that people in disasters are incredibly resilient.
 What they really need is access to things like shelter, food and water, and if you can help them to meet those needs then they’re going to be fine.
 It’s only a much smaller number of people that require any specialist intervention and psychological first aid comes in one level below that.”

 “Peter is a hugely respected figure on the UK humanitarian scene, and his perspective is of particular interest because of his experience of the long term rehabilitation of disaster victims.